DStone93/developing-software-intro-assignment-3/assignment/user-stories.md

 ### As Gerald, I need to enter inches into the required measurements on the command line.

 The current application assumes `--width 8` and `--length 8` are feet, but Gerald would like to be able to set the units.
-In discussion, we came up with severald ideas that would accomplish the goal:
+In discussion, we came up with several ideas that would accomplish the goal:

   1. Allowing `--width 8ft 3in` as an entry
   2. Allowing `--width 8'3"` as an entry